Do you offer free consultations?

 The most significant factor that affects our fee for representation in pending criminal cases is usually the level of the offense.
 For a variety of reasons, the time that an attorney must spend to provide excellent representation tends to increase dramatically as the level of the offense rises.
 As a result, the fee goes up significantly as well.

 Law enforcement sometimes files multiple charges in response to a single incident.
 For example, a charge like “Assault With Bodily Injury” may have a companion case like “Interfering With an Emergency Call.”
 In these situations we may offer a substantial discount on the secondary case, especially if both cases are assigned to the same court.

 For some situations involving a Class C misdemeanor, like a simple traffic ticket, it might not make sense to hire us because our fee will be significantly more than simply paying the fine.

 For our Class C clients, it’s not about the money but about something more important to them, such as their reputations, their sense of justice, keeping their criminal history clean, or avoiding the collateral consequences of a conviction for an offense like Assault by Contact with Family Violence.

 Fees for Petitions: Expunction, Non-Disclosure, etc.

 For petitions, we offer a flat fee that covers all of the work that needs to be done in most cases.
-In rare cases, hourly billing may be necessary for additional work if the case is more complicated for some reason, such as an issue that requires legal research or a contested hearing to resolve, or some other uncommon, complicating factor.
+In rare cases, hourly billing may be necessary for additional work if the case is more complicated for some reason, such as an issue that requires legal research or a contested hearing, or if there is some other uncommon, complicating factor.